atulanand206/fem-stats-preview-card/README.md

 - Had to figure out about media queries but eventually worked that out.
 - The image is too troublesome of a component and it's breaking at several different resolutions, looking stretched and shrinked and all over the place.
 - Struggling with the purple overlay.
+- Used the grid layout and multiple media query breakpoints to manage the image, overlay and the content for it all to look decent.

 ### Built with